elseidel19/all_trails_homework/README.md

 ## Things I struggled with
 - **UI Polish**: I think my CSS skills are a bit weak.
 In my previous job, we had many custom components and you could kind of just plug and play without much extra formatting.
 For this project I used a 3P library that did not totally line up with the design, so there was a lot more formatting to be done and I stuggled a bit
-- **Fitting to different screens**: My solution does not fit very well on small screens.
+- **Fitting to different screens**: My solution does not fit very well on small screens (I did some hard coding of whitespace instead of using relative sizes).
 In particular, mobile is a bit of a mess.
-Building out solutions that work on both desktop and mobile web is not something I have prioritized before, and it is definitely something I would need to work on
+Building out solutions that work on both desktop and mobile web is not something I have prioritized before, and it is definitely something I would need to work on.